 - 1 onion, peeled and chopped

-- 1 whole head garlic, peeled and minced
+- 1 head garlic, peeled and minced

-- 1 can (28 ounces) crushed tomatoes
+- 28 ounces crushed tomatoes

-- Parmesan cheese, grated
+- grated Parmesan cheese

-- In a bowl, season shrimp with ½ teaspoon of red pepper flakes and salt and pepper to taste.
+- In a bowl, season shrimp with 1/2 teaspoon of red pepper flakes and salt and pepper to taste.
 Set aside.

 - Add the remaining 2 teaspoons red pepper flakes and cook, stirring regularly, for about 20 to 30 seconds.

-- Add pasta and reserved pasta water.
-Add shrimps.
+- Add pasta, shrimps, and reserved pasta water.
 Gently toss to combine and evenly coat with sauce.
 Continue to cook for about 2 to 3 minutes or until pasta is heated through and al dente.
-Season with salt to taste.

 - Season with salt to taste.
 Divide into serving plates and garnish with Parmesan cheese, if desired.
 Serve hot.